BodinoMing/ielts/speaking.md

 **example:**For example, on Mondays I usually have to wake up early and get back into the routine of work after the weekend.
 There are often a lot of emails to catch up on and meetings to attend, which can make the day feel hectic and overwhelming.
 Additionally, the transition from the relaxed pace of the weekend to the fast pace of the workweek can be challenging.

 **Is there anything you do every day?**

+there are a few activities that I engage in on a daily basis..

 **reason:**This is because having a routine and engaging in certain daily habits helps me to stay organized and maintain my physical and mental well-being.